"Vanishing Point" - 3:30 AM Mar. 7, 2001 - Cima Road, Mojave National Preserve, California

 The Latest News:

-Space is still available for the spring session of my Night Photography Class at Metro Continuing Education in Edmonton!
+Space is still available for the fall session of my Night Photography Class at Metro Continuing Education in Edmonton!
 This is where I share my secrets and save you the time of figuring out all the stuff it took me over a decade to learn the hard way.
-Check out the Course Description and if it looks interesting, register today to make sure you get a space for this spring!
-Classes begin May 2nd.
+Check out the Course Description and if it looks interesting, register today to make sure you get a space for this fall!
+Classes begin September 21st.
 Seriously, register today or you might miss out.
 I keep the classes small so I have time to give everyone personal attention, but small classes fill quickly!
 No pressure...
 I'm just sayin'...

 The new web site is finally going to become reality.
 It is nearly complete and sitting on a develpment server along with some amazing new night photography.
 This, after 12 long years, is a complete site redesign!
 If you're not already on my mailing list, click the Updates link on the left and sign up so I can let you know the moment the new images go online.
 This update will be well worth the wait!